-The Spring of 2018 marks the eleventh season for Head Coach Dennis Short, posting a record of 79-26 over the last six seasons, including a pair of trips to the NCAA National Semifinals.
+The Spring of 2020 will mark the 13th season for Head Coach Dennis Short, posting a record of 145-54 in 12 seasons while at Rollins, including a pair of trips to the NCAA National Semifinals.
 Short continues to build one of the most successful programs across all of Division II.
-In his ten years at the helm, Short has produced 12 All-Americans, the South Region Midfielder, Defender, and GK of the Year, and a pair of Final Four appearances.
+In his 12 years at the helm, Short has produced 25 All-Americans, the South Region Midfielder, Defender, and GK of the Year, and four Final Four appearances.
 Short was named the 2015 SSC Coach of the Year and led the Tars to become the first SSC Champions in the tournament held in 2015.

 Upon joining the Rollins community back in the team's inception in March of 2007, Short brought 16 years of coaching experience to Rollins, including 10 years at the Division I level.

 Prior to moving to Central Florida, Short was head women's lacrosse coach at the University at Albany (N.Y.) for four years and was the program's first ever full-time coach.

 Short led the Great Danes to three straight America East Conference Tournament appearances and coached 11 all-conference players.

 He also produced 28 All-America East All-Academic selections, two America East Women's Lacrosse Scholar Athlete of the year recipients and one Chancellor's Scholar Athlete.